-OCBC’s Latino Educational Attainment Initiative (LEA) program educates Orange County’s immigrant parents on the skills needed to navigate California’s school system.
+OCBC’s Latino Educational Attainment Initiative (LEA) program educates Orange County’s immigrant families on the skills needed to navigate California’s school system.
 This is done through the “10 Education Commandments” workbook.
-The program empowers parents to be the best advocates for their children’s education and future.
+The program empowers families to be the best advocates for their children’s education and future.
 For the last 15 years, the LEA Initiative has unified the business and education community to elevate the academic performance of our young people, and in so doing, produce a highly skilled workforce for Orange County.

 For more information on the program, please contact Jesse Ben-Ron, Vice President of Workforce and Economic Development at firstname.lastname@example.org or 949-974-7221.